-State and federal employment discrimination laws prohibit employers from taking actions against job applicants and employees because of gender, color, race, age, religion, national origin, or disability.
+State and federal employment discrimination laws prohibit employers from taking actions against job applicants and employees that are unlawfully based on certain attributes unrelated to their job performance.
 The U.S. Equal Employment Opportunity Commission (EEOC) is responsible for enforcing federal laws prohibiting any form of employment discrimination.
 As a result, an employer cannot fail to hire someone, fail to promote an employee, fire or harass an employee based on these factors.

 If you’re waiting for your employment discrimination lawsuit to settle in court and need financial support to cover your expenses, we can help.
 Contact USClaims to get employment discrimination lawsuit funding today.

 According to the U.S. Equal Employment Opportunity Commission, these are some of the most common types of employment discrimination that are prohibited by the law:

 - Sexual orientation discrimination

 Plaintiffs involved in employment discrimination litigation may be in a difficult financial situation.
 You may have been fired, forced to quit, denied a promotion or had your hours cut.
 If you’re no longer employed, you may have lost medical benefits and be dealing with medical bills you weren’t expecting.